-His Web site is tigerwoods.com, twitter is @TigerWoods, facebook is facebook.com/Tiger.
+His Web site is tigerwoods.com, Twitter is @TigerWoods, Instagram is @tigerwoods, Facebook is facebook.com/Tiger.

 He is the son of Earl Woods, a retired lieutenant colonel in the U.S. Army, and his wife, Kultida, a native of Thailand.
 He was nicknamed Tiger after a Vietnamese soldier and friend of his father, Vuong Dang Phong, to whom his father had also given that nickname.